jorainer/SpectraTutorials/README.md

 | Comparing spectra against MassBank         | 10min |
 | Data export                                | 5min  |
 | (Comparing spectra against HMDB)           | (5min)|

+## MS/MS Spectra Matching with the `MetaboAnnotation` Package

+The `Spectra` package provides all the functionality required for annotation and identification workflows for untargeted LC-MS/MS data, but, while being very flexible and customizable, it might be too cumbersome for beginners or analysts not accustomed with R. To fill this gap we developed the [`MetaboAnnotation`](https://rformassspectrometry.github.io/MetaboAnnotation) package that builds upon `Spectra` and provides functions for annotation of LC-MS and LC-MS/MS data sets tailored towards the less experienced R user.

+This tutorial shows how `MetaboAnnotatio` can be used in R-based LC-MS/MS annotation workflows.